trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 {% include image.html file="image37.png" max-width="600" %}

 Learn more about the implementation of Google Auth OTP [here.](#google-authenticator-totp)

+#### Google Authenticator OTP On-The-Go {#google-authenticator-otg}

+One requirement of TOTP (Time-based One-time Password) is having the correct time.
+If OnlyKey is used on a system where the OnlyKey app is not running it will display "NOTSET" instead of the OTP code.
+Because OnlyKey has no battery it requires an app to send it the correct time to be able to generate TOTP codes.
+However, starting with our Beta 6 release of OnlyKey TOTP will work on-the-go without the app running.
+All you have to do is browse to our web app https://apps.crp.to in Google Chrome or Firefox (With U2F Enabled).
+This web app in addition to being used to send encrypted messages sets the current time on OnlyKey and login with TOTP will function as normal.

+{% include image.html file="totp.png" max-width="600" %}

 #### Yubico® One-Time Password {#Yubico-one-time-password}